percona/pmm-doc/docs/how-to/configure.md

 !!! hint alert alert-success "Tip"
     Click *Apply changes* to save any changes made here.

-## Diagnostics

-On all tabs is a *Diagnostics* section (top-right).
-Click *Download server diagnostics* to retrieve PMM diagnostics data which can be examined and/or shared with our support team should you need help.

 ## Metrics resolution

 Metrics are collected at three intervals representing low, medium and high resolutions.